macronym/gestures-project/Notes/2025-06-03/2025-06-03_Justin_Brown_Report.md

 2. A game that uses gestures as the input.
 Xbox Kinect did a dance game.
 Rhythm games?
 3. Arm Fatigue was an issue with long-term touchscreen use on Vertical screens.
 Consider having cameras placed elsewhere and have the arm at rest if this is meant to be long-term use.
 4. Drivers uses gestures for safe interaction.
+5. Robots that respond to gestures, play against you in rock paper scissors, or checkers, etc.